WELCOMING YOU TO OUR PART OF CORNWALL

 Meet Karen and David Johns

-David has lived in Golant for 10 years after a very full life in the adventure travel industry – firstly, as a tour and expedition leader.
+David has lived in Golant for 12 years after a very full life in the adventure travel industry – firstly, as a tour and expedition leader.
 He went on to run his own adventure travel business in Cheltenham before selling up and moving to Golant.
 His travels took him to over 100 countries but now, after getting to know a little bit about a lot of the world, he’s enjoying getting intimate with his little patch in Cornwall.
-For the last 8 years he has run Encounter Cornwall with Karen, winning 4 Cornwall Tourism Awards last year.
-He happiest when he’s guiding tours and engaging visitors with the wonder of the Fowey estuary, it’s wildlife and history.
+For the last 10 years he has run Encounter Cornwall with Karen, winning several Cornwall Tourism Awards and South West Tourism Awards. .
+In November 2020 we sold Encounter Cornwall to fellow enthusiasts Paddle Cornwall, who have also taken over the Boatshed base.
+This will give us more time to concentrate on all the projects that The Sanctuary has inspired!

 We both also love music – jazz in particular, singing together for fun – David plays the guitar as well, and we are often found in the Fisherman’s Arms with a motley crew of locals, taking part in all sorts of music.

 In 2015, we bought 12 acres of sloping land from our friend and neighbour in the village, and have spent the years since clearing bramble and bracken and restoring paths and glades.
 7 of the 12 acres are woodland planted in 2002.
-We have tried to give the land a light touch, mowing paths, and planting some fruit and nut tress, but mainly monitoring all the different flora and fauna we have discovered as we go along.
+We have tried to give the land a light touch, mowing paths, and planting some fruit and nut trees, but mainly monitoring all the different flora and fauna we have discovered as we go along.
+We have just started to create a new orchard which we hope will become an asset for the village – it is very important to us that the Sanctuary is a valuable part of the community, and we are very grteful for all the help, support and encouragement that we have enjoyed.

 There was an old, timber, tin and concrete barn – on the only flat area on the entire site!
 We had the idea of creating a building that would welcome a modest amount of visitors, develop our interaction with the environment and encourage more people to engage – both on land and on the water.
 We also wanted to ensure that we had a light impact on the site – any building needed to be sustainably built, recyclable, and should it be dismantled, leave very little proof that man was ever there.
 Not an easy task – made more challenging by issues with access, and battling with bureaucracy that simply doesn’t understand any project that doesn’t fit neatly into their prescribed boxes.
 Hopefully, in the future, many of these issues which now seem unconventional will become standard ways of building sustainable, thoughtful buildings.
 Somebody has to start!